Tips For Making A Winning Offer When Buying A Northwest Valley House

 6. Work with a Good Agent

-When you make a formal purchase offer, it typically becomes legally binding when the seller accepts your terms.
-Even so, it’s common for terms to be altered or amended before closing, often with everything hanging on favorable inspection outcomes.
+Once you make a formal purchase offer, it typically becomes legally binding when the seller accepts your terms.
+It is still common for terms to be changed or amended before closing, often with everything hanging on favorable inspection outcomes.
 So, making a winning offer and successfully navigating everything that comes after usually requires the services of a good agent.
-The trick lies in finding the best tactics for the particular bidding situation.
+The key is to find the best tactics for each particular bidding situation.
+We are part of the 5% of agents who are Master Certified Negotiation Experts (MCNE), providing the best possible service for our clients.